Pittsburgh: Regional identity

-Pittsburgh falls within the borders of the Northeastern United States as defined by multiple US Government agencies.
+Pennsylvania lies within the Northeastern United States as defined by U.S. Census Bureau regional classifications.

+Pittsburgh lies within the boundaries of Appalachia as designated by the Appalachian Regional Commission, and has long been characterized as a northern urban industrial anchor of Appalachia.
+In its post-industrial era, Pittsburgh has been described as the "Paris of Appalachia", in reference to the city's cultural, educational, healthcare, and technological resources.
+It is the largest city within the Appalachian region.

+Geographer Joseph Scarpaci has described Pittsburgh's regional identity as bridging Northeastern and Midwestern influences, characterizing the city as having "one foot in the East... and the other in the Midwest."

 Pittsburgh is the principal city of the Pittsburgh Combined Statistical Area, a combined statistical area defined by the U.S. Census Bureau.

-Pittsburgh falls within the borders of Appalachia as defined by the Appalachian Regional Commission, and has long been characterized as the "northern urban industrial anchor of Appalachia."
-In its post-industrial state, Pittsburgh has been characterized as the "Paris of Appalachia", recognizing the city's cultural, educational, healthcare, and technological resources, and is the largest city in Appalachia.